 - 1. Open a web browser and go to downloads.f5.com. - 2.
-Click Find a Download, and then click BIG-IP v11.x / Virtual Edition. - 3.
-If necessary, select a BIG-IP product version from the list, and then click iApp-Templates. - 4.
+Click Find a Download, and then in the BIG-IP F5 Product Family section, click iApp Templates. - 3.
+From the Select a Product Version and Container page, click iApp-Templates. - 4.
 Accept the EULA, and then download the iapps zip file to a location accessible from your BIG-IP system. - 5.
-Extract (unzip) the f5.http.v1.2.0rc<latest version>.tmpl file, found in the RELEASE CANDIDATE directory of the zip file. - 6.
+Extract (unzip) the f5.http.v<latest version>.tmpl file, found in the HTTP directory of the zip file. - 6.
 Log on to the BIG-IP system web-based Configuration utility. - 7.
 On the Main tab, expand iApp, and then click Templates. - 8.
 Click the Import button on the right side of the screen. - 9.
 Click a check in the Overwrite Existing Templates box. - 10.
-Click the Browse button, and then browse to the location you saved the iApp file - 11.
+Click the Browse button, and then browse to the location you saved the iApp file. - 11.
 Click the Upload button.
 The iApp is now available for use.